oldgaffers/oldgaffers.github.io/support.md

 ## Frequently Asked Questions

 1. My boat was on the old register but I can't see it here
     +    We hide boats without pictures by default.
 Click the 'include boats without pictures' switch and it should appear
     +    While you are there, send us a picture!
-1. How do I get my boat onto the register
+1. How do I get my boat onto the register?
     +    Fill in the form [here](https://form.jotform.com/jfbcable/new-boat)
-1. How do I sell my boat
+1. How do I sell my boat?
     +    For now, send us an email, we are working on a new form just for that
-1. How do I link to my boat from Facebook
+1. How do I link to my boat from Facebook?
     +    we are working on this - check back soon

 ## Need Help with your boat register entry?